MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-spark.md

 ## Spark cluster setup

 > [!NOTE]
-> It's recommended to use the latest Azure Data Explorer Spark connector release when performing the following steps.
+> It's recommended to use the latest Kusto Spark connector release when performing the following steps.

 1. Configure the following Spark cluster settings, based on Azure Databricks cluster using Spark 2.4.4 and Scala 2.11 or Spark 3.0.1 and Scala 2.12: